We're up to our 20th midterm election update. Here's what history tells us about midterm elections.

-Since the advent of the current two-party system, we've averaged the President's party losing 4 Senate seats and 30 seats in the House.
-If that happens this year Democrats would retake control of both chambers of Congress.
-Democrats only need to flip two Senate seats to retake control and they need 24 seats in the House.
+Since the advent of the current two-party system (39 midterm elections), we've averaged the President's party losing 4 Senate seats and 30 seats in the House.
+If that happens this year Democrats would retake control of Congress and would only need to flip two Senate seats to retake control of the House.
 History is on the side of the Democrats reclaiming control going into this cycle.

-There are only three times that the incumbent President's party has gained seats, first in 1934 during FDR's first term, then in 1998 during Bill Clinton's second term and lastly in 2002 during George W. Bush's first term.
-Thus only 3 out of 39 midterm elections have resulted in the President's party gaining seats.
-Here's another way of looking at it.
+There are only three times that the incumbent President's party has gained seats.
+The first was in 1934 during FDR's first term.
+Followed by Bill Clinton's second term in 1998 and finally in 2002 during George W. Bush's first term.
 History suggests there's a 92% chance Democrats will gain Congressional seats this year.
 The question becomes how many.
 That's where it's helpful to look at the history of generic ballot polls and outcomes.
 These are the past four cycles: